George Poyser: Dover

+Notts County

 His management career gained more recognition at Notts County, whom he managed between October 1953 and January 1957, reaching the FA Cup quarter-finals in 1955.
 Former Notts County winger Gordon Wills regards Poyser as the best manager he played for.
-The "Magpies" struggled in the lower half of the Second Division during his four seasons at Meadow Lane, though they did reach seventh in the 1954–55 season.
+The "Magpies" struggled in the lower half of the Second Division during his four seasons at Meadow Lane.
+However, they did reach seventh in the 1954–55 season.

+Manchester City

-In January 1957 Poyser joined Manchester City as assistant to Les McDowall, with a reputation for being a talented scout.
+In January 1957, Poyser joined Manchester City as assistant to Les McDowall, with a reputation for being a talented scout.
 Manchester City were relegated to the Second Division in 1963, and McDowall left the club.
-On 12 July 1963, Poyser was appointed as his replacement.
+On 11 June 1963, Poyser was appointed as his replacement.
 He made three key signings in Derek Kevan, Jimmy Murray, and Johnny Crossan, whilst promoting home-grown talent in Alan Oakes and Glyn Pardoe – both of whom went on to build long careers at the club.
-In his first season, the club reached the League Cup semi-finals, but were well short of promotion in the league, finishing sixth.
-His second season proved disappointing, and in January 1965 the club reached a low point with their lowest ever league attendance of 8,015 against Swindon Town.
+In his first season, the club reached the League Cup semi-finals but were well short of promotion in the league, finishing sixth.
+His second season proved disappointing.
+In January 1965, the club reached a low point with their lowest ever league attendance of 8,015 against Swindon Town.
 Poyser himself was not at the stadium, as he had elected to perform a scouting mission instead.
-At Easter Poyser was sacked, and the club finished the season in their then lowest ever position of 11th in the Second Division.
+At Easter Poyser was sacked.
+The club finished the season in their then-lowest-ever position of 11th in the Second Division.
 His replacement, Joe Mercer, went on to great success at Maine Road.